 My favorite ones are Cafe Čokl near the funicular, Kavarna SEM at the Ethnography Museum, Cafe Nebotičnik, and Tozd at the riverside.

 Ljubljana has also some good museums that are worth checking: National Gallery, National Museum of Slovenia, Ethnographic Museum or Museum of Modern Art, just to name a few.

-If you would like to visit a few museums during your trip to Ljubljana, it’s worth to buy the Ljubljana Card that offers free admission to over 20 attractions, as well as free public transport, guided tour, funicular ride and the boat tour.
+If you would like to visit a few museums during your trip to Ljubljana, it’s worth buying the Ljubljana Card that offers free admission to over 20 attractions, as well as free public transport, guided tour, funicular ride, and a boat tour.
 A few years ago I visited a couple of museums with this card and it was a really good investment so I can definitely recommend it.

 Shop at the flea market

 If you like flea markets and browsing through antics, crafts, and various random goodies you will definitely enjoy the flea market in Ljubljana.
 It takes place every Sunday between 8:00 and 14:00 at the embankment near the Cobbler’s Bridge.

 You can find some really great things there, including ex-Yugoslavia memorabilia.
 Even if you are not planning to do any shopping it’s worth strolling here to feel the vibrant atmosphere of the market.

 Eat at the Open Kitchen

 Each summer, between June and October, you can enjoy the amazing street-food festival – Open Kitchen.
 It takes place every Friday at Pogačarjev Trg in the Old Town near the Tripple Bridge and is a must-visit place for all the food lovers and hungry tourists and locals.